nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/git-and-github.md

 # Git and Github
 ## What is difference between Git and Github?
 * __Git:__ allows you to keep track of changes made to your code.  it is the most widely used version control software out there.
 It is considered a modern development standard.
-Sometimes it si referred to as distributed version control - this means work is done on a local computer and then pushed to the remote source of truth.
+Sometimes it is referred to as distributed version control - this means work is done on a local computer and then pushed to the remote source of truth.
 * __GitHub:__ This is a web-based utility that hosts/stores Git Repository information.
 It makes team collaboration easy.
 It also is a record of what you have done at NSS - all your code is tracked and timestamped.
 Looking at your GitHub over the course of 12 months will tell employers how you have grown.

 ## Git Terms